kLayz3/monad/README.md

 together with an `std::string` label.
 We expose identical API to both `TObject`-derived types and `std::` -like.
 The constructor of these types is always the underlying `T`'s ctor, with an extra `const char*` initial argument, if type `T` doesn't already handle `(const char*, T&&...)` ctor.
-`TOnce<T>` expands the underlying `TOnceBase` to enable polymorphic read and write calls.
+`TOnce<T>` expands the abstract `TOnceBase` to enable polymorphic read and write calls.
-If in a multithreaded program, the code needs to know how to *stitch* all of the thread-local objects back together.
+If in a multithreaded program, the code needs to know how to *stitch* all of the same SO's (from different threads) back together.
 This problem can be reduced to knowing how to *add* only two instances at a time.
-For types such as `TH1`-derived, the `Add` method handles this, for some other types, the underlying unary `operator+=`.
+For types such as `TH1`-derived, the `TH1::Add(const TH1&)` method already handles this.
-Compiler will also find any free `void Add(T&, const T&)` function defined and use that, if users define it.
+Generally, compiler will try to find in-order: `T::Add(const T&)`, free `void Add(T&, const T&)` function defined and use that, if users define it.
+Same function signatures but with `Mean` symbol come next in priority.
 For types where the compiler cannot deduce the collector function, a function pointer `void (*)(T&, const T&)` can also be given to handle this.
 If the function pointer is given, it will take priority over compile-time candidates.
-Example of types where users either need to define the free fnc or give a function ptr is `std::array<??, ??>`.
+Example of types where users either need to define the free fnc or give a fnc ptr is `std::array<T,N>`.
-The final `TAnalysisPool<...>::Collect` will propagate the corresponding call and effectively perform a binary fold of all the instances of `TOnce<T>` with the same name (that were given to different threads).
+The final `TAnalysisPool<...>::Collect()` will propagate the corresponding call and effectively perform a binary fold of all the instances of `TOnce<T>` with the same name (that were given to different threads).

 - `T& operator() ();` returns underlying `T&` handle.
 - `T* operator-> ();` same but for `T*` ; call `T`'s methods via arrow operator.

 ###### `TContainer<T>`
-The container is a wrapper around `std::shared_ptr<T>` together with a vector of SO handles.
+Wrapper around `std::shared_ptr<T>` together with a vector of SO handles.
-It also holds an `std::string` label, which shall also be the name of the corresponding column in the `RNTuple`.
+It also holds an `std::string` label, which shall be the name of the corresponding column in the `RNTuple`.
 The string label of each of the held `TOnce<T>` objects is prefixed with the container label and an underscore.
 It exposes a mixin-style API `U* RegisterObject(const char* name, Ts&& args...)` which users call in the derived type to instantiate their corresponding SO's pointer handles of types `U*`.

 `TContainer<T>` is still an abstract type which will be the parent to user defined containers.
 Children must override the `void Setup()` method.
-In the type definition, for performance reasons do the cache-alignment by adding `alignas(mnd::CL)` after the struct/class keyword.
+In the type definition, for performance reasons, do the cache-alignment by adding `alignas(mnd::CL)` after the struct/class keyword.

 - `template<typename U, typename...
 Ts> U* RegisterObject(const char* name, Ts&&... args);`
 - `void Clean();` calls underlying `T`'s `Clean()` method.